-This course will cover the basic fundamentals of electrical cardiodiagnostic procedures such as electrocardiography, stress testing, and holter monitoring.
+This course will cover the basic fundamentals of electrical cardiaodiagnostic procedures such as electrocardiography, stress testing, and holter monitoring.
 Emphasis will be placed on performing and interpreting these procedures as well as arrhythmia recognition and identification of appropriate treatment methods for common electrical disturbances.
-(3 lecture and 2 lab hours/week).
-Prerequisite: DMSO 1470, DMSO 1271.
-Corequisite: CVTT 1161.
+(3 lecture and 2 lab hours per week)

+Prerequisite: DSAE 1407 Corequisite: CVTT 1161